MartyWetton/treasury-diversification-proposal/README.md

 - Fully decentralized: Tornado DAO and [1Inch LimitOrderProtocol](https://docs.1inch.io/docs/limit-order-protocol/introduction) are used to achieve it
 - Crowd sale with a fixed price and token amounts
-- Only Vesting TORN token (TORN-v) to be sold:
+- Only Vesting TORN token (TORN-v-1) to be sold:
-  - Users can lock TORN-v in Tornado governance for a vesting period (see parameters section).
+  - Users can lock TORN-v-1 in Tornado governance for a vesting period (see parameters section).
 In which case users can use them for governance voting and withdraw as TORN after vesting period
-  - Alternatively, users can swap TORN-v for the same value of TORN after a vesting period
+  - Alternatively, users can swap TORN-v-1 for the same value of TORN after a vesting period

 ## Parameters